hrx20000209/hrx20000209.github.io/_pages/about.md

   - /about.html
 ---

-I am a 1st year PhD student from the Department of Computer Science and Engineering at Hong Kong University of Science and technology.
+I am a 2nd year PhD student in the Department of Computer Science and Engineering at the Hong Kong University of Science and Technology, supervised by Prof. [Xiaomin Ouyang](https://xmouyang.github.io/) at the [MINSys Lab](https://xmouyang.github.io/Team/).
 My research interest includes Efficient Edge AI Systems, Mobile Computing and Multimodal Sensing and Inference.